seanscottking/documentation/README.md

 This will create a puppet environment called production at **/etc/puppet/environments/production** with all of the modules specified in the *controlrepo* **Puppetfile**, including the other repos that you forked.
+The hiera data is located at `/etc/puppet/environments/%{environment}/hiera`.

-The hiera repository will be checked out to **/etc/puppet/hiera/data**.
-Puppet is ready for its first run.
+Puppet is now ready for its first run.
 You may preview what will be applied to the puppet master with the noop flag:

     puppet agent -t --noop